-Julia is a programming language created by Jeff Bezanson, Alan Edelman, Stefan Karpinski, and Viral B. Shah in 2009.
-Since its public release in 2012, Julia has received code contributions from hundreds of scientists, programmers, and engineers across the world.
+Julia is a programming language created by Jeff Bezanson, Alan Edelman, Stefan Karpinski, and Viral B. Shah in 2009, released publicly in 2012, Julia now has over three million downloads.

 The Julia Lab specializes in collaborating with other groups to solve messy real-world computational problems.

 Existing bioinformatics tools aren't performant enough to handle the exabytes of data produced by modern genomics research each year, and general purpose linear algebra libraries are not optimized to take advantage of this data's inherent structure.
 To address this problem, the Julia Lab is developing specialized algorithms for principal component analysis and statistical fitting that will enable genomics researchers to analyze data at the same rapid pace that it is produced.

 This project is an exciting interdisciplinary collaboration with Dr. Stavros Papadopoulos (Senior Research Scientist at Intel Labs) and Prof. Nikolaos Patsopoulos (Assistant Professor at Brigham and Women's Hospital, the Broad Institute and Harvard Medical School).